 The Government of Finland supports the Institute in the form of core funding and technical support.
 Technical support is provided through partnership programmes with the Finnish Institute of Public Management (HAUS) and the United Nations University, World Institute for Development Economic Research (UNU-WIDER).

-Our partnership with the Bill and Melinda Gates Foundation, GIZ and the AfDB is aimed at the Natural Resource Management programme.
+Our partnership with the Bill and Bill & Melinda Gates Foundation, Deutsche Gesellschaft für Internationale Zusammenarbeit Gmb (GIZ), and the African Development Bank (AfDB) is aimed at the Natural Resource Management programme.
 The programme offers support to the Government of Tanzania as well as other key players in the sector to maximise the potential of extractives to fast-track development.
 It also contributes to the efforts towards building a vision on extractives and at the same time, enabling the government to translate and implement this vision to create sustained, human development centric-equitable growth.

 The UKAID/DFID supports a five-year research programme on “Evidence-based policy making on economic governance in Tanzania”, implemented by UONGOZI Institute and REPOA.
 The programme aims to support the Government of Tanzania and other development stakeholders to address challenges in economic governance.